hasadna/open-bus/doc/working_with_GTFS.md

 Other random information
 -------------------------
+* `stop_id` vs. `stop_code`:
-* stop id vs. stop code:  the stops file contains two fields that look similar, stop_id and stop_code. stop_code is the actual number of the stop in the MoT systems.
-It appears on the physical signage at the bus stop ([see example](http://img2.tapuz.co.il/CommunaFiles/50250504.jpg]).
+  * Stops table contains two fields that look similar, stop_id and stop_code. stop_code is the actual number of the stop in the MoT systems.
+It appears on the physical signage at the bus stop.
 It is also the number that should be used for SIRI queries. stop_id is just an internal key inside the GTFS, referenced in the stop_times table.
+  * However - stop_code isn't unique - central stations have one stop_code, and all different platforms / floors in them will share the same stop_code.
+* `trip_id`: Trip ids are composed of two parts, separated by underscore (e.g.: `337972_020117`).
+The first part is (probably) an internal ID used in the MoT systems.
+It is stable (so if the trip stops for a few days and resumes, it will have the same first part).
+The second part is the start date of the trip, identical to the `start_date` field in the matching service.
+This means that trips `337972_020117`  in the file for 2017-01-02 is probably the same trip as `337972_030117` in the file for 2017-01-03.
 * pickup_type & drop_off_type in stop_times table (and route stories): the values of these fields are a bit confusing.
 If pickup_type == 0, then pickup is available.
-If pickup_type == 1, no pickup is avaiblable (so it's a drop off station only).
+If pickup_type == 1, no pickup is available (so it's a drop off station only).
 Same goes for drop_off_type.
 The DB import script changes the column name so they make more sense.